New Hampshire used to be a popular state for non-accounting major, because it only required 12 credit hours of accounting.

 2. Additional New Hampshire CPA Requirements for Licensing

-After July 1, 2014, you will need the full 150 credit hours to get the CPA license, including:
+You are required to obtain 150 credit hours to get the CPA license, including:

 - 30 credit hours of accounting (include financial accounting auditing, taxation, and management accounting)